-“He may have had diabetes for more than 12 years and was never diagnosed until now,” said Dustin Lillie, M.D., Medical Director, UCSD Scripps Ranch Clinic.
+“He may have had diabetes for more than 12 years and was never diagnosed until now,” said Dustin Lillie, MD, Medical Director, UC San Diego Scripps Ranch Clinic.

 “Dr. Lillie worked with me, taking a great deal of time to put together a treatment plan I could follow,” said Sanchez.
 “I email him my blood sugar levels weekly and he emails me back with suggestions about what to change or do differently with my diet and exercise program.”

 Weight gain is one of the risk factors and side effects of diabetes and Sanchez had gained more than 25 pounds in the past six months.

 “Diabetes and obesity sometimes go hand-in-hand and are reaching epidemic numbers in Americans,” said Lillie.

 “Keeping your weight under control is one of the most important ways to head off or control diabetes,” said Sanchez.
 “I’m working on losing weight.”